aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Purvu malu ar kokiem garums 3 km ainavā

-**Procedure:** Total edge witinh a 3000 m radius around the analysis grid cell is calculated as the area-weighted sum of the [analysis cells](#ch06.110) inside the buffer, using the workflow `egvtools::radius_function()`.
+**Procedure:** Total edge within a 3000 m radius around the analysis grid cell is calculated as the area-weighted sum of the [analysis cells](#ch06.110) inside the buffer, using the workflow `egvtools::radius_function()`.
 During the calculation of the landscape metric, inverse distance weighted (power = 2) gap filling on the output is applied